tarakantaacharya/JDBC_Login_Register_Servlet/README.md

 ## 🛠️ Setup Instructions

 ### 1️⃣ Prerequisites
-Before running this project, ensure you have:
+Ensure you have the following installed:
 - **Java JDK 8+**
 - **Apache Tomcat 9+**
 - **MySQL Database**